jeffreyvr/easy-liveblogs/readme.txt

 == Changelog ==

 = Unreleased =

+= 1.7.0, March 22, 2022 =
 * Only list open liveblogs in entry screen.
 * Fixed issue where one liveblog item might be skipped when other item is on the exact same datetime.
 * Show the liveblog to which an item is attached in the admin overview as a column.
 * Add the direct link of liveblogs items inside the item meta box.
+* Use a transient to cache the liveblog entries for meta data.

 = 1.6.2, May 25, 2021 =
 * Fixed issue where update polling was done on non liveblog pages.
 (Thanks for reporting @briandd)